Noncommutative Complex Structures on Quantum Homogeneous Spaces: Introduction

-In Section 6 we introduce a new variation on the existing definitions of \nc complex structure, and provide a simple set of necessary and sufficient conditions for such structures to exist.
+In Section 6 the notion of factorisability for almost complex structures is introduced, and a simple set of necessary and sufficient conditions for factorisable almost complex structures to exist is established.

-Finally, in Section 7 we follow \cite{EBPS} and introduce a notion of integrability modeled directly on the classical case.
-We then construct a simple method for verifying integrability.
+Finally, in Section 7, {\bf Proposition \ref{prop-integrability}} gives a simple method for verifying that an almost complex structure is a complex structure.

 Throughout, the family of quantum projective spaces, endowed with the Heckenberger--Kolb calculus, is taken as the motivating set of examples.
-In each section, the newly constructed general theory is applied to these examples in detail, building up, step by step, to a final explicit presentation of the $q$-deformed Dolbeault double complexes.
+In each section, the newly constructed general theory is applied to these examples in detail, building up to an explicit presentation of their $q$-deformed Dolbeault double complexes.